harrist-950501/husky-help-husky/APIDOC.md

 # *Husky Help Husky* API Documentation

 *This API powers the Husky Help Husky campus marketplace web app.
-It allows clients to authenticate users, browse and search items for sale, view detailed item information, confirm and submit purchases, and retrieve a user’s transaction history.*
+It allows clients to authenticate users, browse and search items for sale, view detailed item information, submit purchases (single or bulk), manage ratings, view a user’s purchase history, and manage basic user profile information.*

-*Additional optional features include user registration and item ratings.*

-*All data is stored in a server-side relational database.*
+*All authenticated endpoints rely on an HTTP-only `session` cookie set by `/login` or `/signup`.*

+---

 ## *1. Login*
 **Request Format:** */login*

 **Request Type:** *POST*

-**Returned Data Format:** Plain text
+**Returned Data Format:** JSON

-**Description:** *Checks provided credentials against the server-side users table.
-If the username and password match an existing user, the server responds with a simple success message.
-Supports JSON, application/x-www-form-urlencoded, or multipart/form-data bodies.*
+**Description:** *Authenticates a user with a username and password.
+On success, creates a new login session, sets an HTTP-only `session` cookie on the client, and returns the user’s basic information.
+This cookie must be included automatically by the browser for all future authenticated requests.*

+**Required Body Parameters:**

+- `username` (string): The user’s login name.
+- `password` (string): The user’s password.

 **Example Request:** */login*

-*With JSON body:*
+*Body (JSON):*

 ```
 {
-  "username": "dubs@uw.edu",
+  "username": "alice",
-  "password": "woofwoof"
+  "password": 1234
 }
 ```

 **Example Success Response (200):**

 ```
-User login sucessfully
+{
+  "id": 1,
+  "username": "alice"
+}
 ```

 **Error Handling:**

 *400 Bad Request – Missing Parameters*

-*Occurs when username and/or password are missing or empty in the request body.*
+*Returned when one or more required body parameters are missing or blank.*

 *Error response (Plain text):*